netlify-templates/victor-hugo/site/content/press/opioid-use-down-for-spine-surgery-patients-with-new-penn-program.md

 ---
-articlename: Opioid use down for spine surgery patients with new Penn program
+title: Opioid use down for spine surgery patients with new Penn program
 date: '2019-01-25'
 summary: >-
   As opioid addiction has reached crisis proportions, surgeons in a variety of